Harvard-IACS/Bedrock/index.markdown

 - Basic Probability & Statistics: Random Variable, Probability Density Functions and Mass Density Functions, point estimates
 - Basic Linear Algebra & Calculus

-# Prerequisites

 Some prior programming experience in any language and previous exposure to calculus is assumed.
 Again, the goal is to refresh those topics that you feel have become a bit 'rusty' and/or to fill in any gaps in your understanding.
 Those starting from scratch with no previous experience will likely find things move too fast for them.

 ## Course Components

-## Lessons
+### Lessons

 The learning materials for each topic are bundled.
 Lessons will help students develop the intuition for core concepts, providing the necessary mathematical background, guidance on technical details, and relevant examples.

-## Reading Assignments and Video Assignments
+### Reading Assignments and Video Assignments

 Lessons include readings, lecture slides, and lecture videos.
 The goal of the reading is to prepare you for the lesson content, familiarize you with new terminology and definitions, and to help you determine which part of the subject may need more attention.

 Each session may have a short 'reading check' at the beginning which covers the assigned reading for that week.
 This will help assess your understanding of the material.

-## Quizzes & Exercises
+### Quizzes & Exercises

 Most lessons also include exercises and quizzes.
-Quizzes are for self assessment.
+Quizzes are for self-assessment.
 The exercises can be attempted as many times as you wish.

-# Course Policies
+## Course Policies

-## Getting Help
+### Getting Help

-For questions about course content, package installation, after you have tried to troubleshoot yourselves, the process to get help is:
+For questions about the course content, after you have tried to troubleshoot yourselves, the process to get help is:

-- Post the question on the [course discussion forum](TODO).
+- Post the question on the course discussion forum.
 Note that forum posts are visible to everyone.
 The teaching staff monitors the posts.
 You are encouraged to answer your peers' questions! 😁
 - Attend an online office hour (schedule TBD).

-## Diversity and Inclusion Statement
+### Diversity and Inclusion Statement

 We actively seek and welcome people of diverse identities, from across the spectrum of disciplines and methods since Artificial Intelligence (AI) increasingly mediates our social, cultural, economic, and political interactions [1].